Mental Health and Wellbeing Support Line

 - managing grief

 - feeling worried about a friend or family member.

 These crisis support lines are an extension of the Charles Sturt Student Counselling Service.
 Personal information is protected in accordance with NSW privacy laws and as outlined in its Charles Sturt Privacy Management Plan.

 Contact with this service is documented in a secure electronic medical records system.
 This system can only be accessed by staff at this service and staff of the Charles Sturt Student Counselling Service and it is completely separate from any academic processes or systems.

 Information provided during your interaction with this service will generally not be disclosed without your consent, however there are some exceptions to this.
 These situations include:

-- Where Charles Sturt Mental Health and Wellbeing Support Line staff or Charles Sturt University has a legal obligation to do so;
+- Where the crisis support line staff or Charles Sturt University has a legal obligation to do so;

 - Where necessary to manage the risk of an immediate threat of harm to an identifiable person or persons, including yourself, that can be averted only by disclosing information;

 - When Counsellors are consulting or in the course of supervision (your identity and the identity of other parties involved will be concealed in this instance)